BBC Sport

 BBC Sport is the sports division of the BBC, providing national sports coverage for BBC television, radio and online.
-The BBC holds the television and radio UK broadcasting rights to several sports, broadcasting the sport live or alongside flagship analysis programmes such as Match of the Day, Test Match Special, Ski Sunday, Today at Wimbledon and previously Grandstand.
+The BBC holds the television and radio UK broadcasting rights to several sports, broadcasting the sport live or alongside flagship analysis programmes such as Match of the Day, Test Match Special, Ski Sunday and Today at Wimbledon.
 Results, analysis and coverage is also added to the BBC Sport website and through the BBC Red Button interactive television service.

 History

 The BBC has broadcast sport for several decades under individual programme names and coverage titles.
 Grandstand was one of the more notable sport programmes, broadcasting sport for almost 50 years.
 The BBC first began to brand sport coverage as 'BBC Sport' in 1988 for the 1988 Summer Olympics in Seoul, by introducing the programme with a short animation of a globe circumnavigated by four coloured rings.
 This practice continued throughout the next two decades.
 Upon the launch of the BBC News website in 1997, sport was included in the BBC's online presence for the first time.

 In May 2007, the BBC Trust approved plans for several BBC departments, including BBC Sport, to be moved to a new development in Salford.
 The new development at MediaCityUK marks a major decentralisation of BBC departments from London and a key investment in the north of England where BBC spending in the region had previously been low.
 The department moved into Quay House, MediaCityUK gradually in late 2011 and early 2012 with the first Sports bulletins being broadcast from the new BBC Sport Centre on 5 March 2012.

 In 2017, BBC Sport launched a new on-air identity, becoming the first BBC property to implement the broadcaster's new corporate typeface.